teodosin/digital-fabrication/src/posts/fablab-six.md

 This did.
 After logging out, I was member of the proper group and the serial messages upon state changes were properly displayed in the Serial Monitor.

 ![](fab6/serial.png)

+I also tried for a while to get the communication working the other way.
+I wanted to be able to type the number of a state into the serial monitor and change the state directly.
+I couldn't get it to work in a reasonable time though.

 Here is the final working code for the state machine.
 Sufficiently commented to be understandable, I would hope.